VoltanFr/memcheck/ReadMe.md

 - Upon creating a new version of a card, warn that this will impact n users who have it in a deck.
 - Reducing the visibility of a card should not permit to make it invisible to a user who has it in a deck, or to the owner of a version.
 Introduce function card visibility can be reduced : true if no other user has the card in a deck or has another version of the card.
 See comment in UpdateCard.Request.CheckValidityAsync.
 - Vérifier si getcards dans learn affiche l'info si le chargement échoue
-- View NuGet package updates on each project (should be done regularly)
 - Afficher des stats sur la page d'accueil : xxx cartes de votre paquet vont expirer aujourd'hui
 - Implement unit test to prove that a user without visibility on a card can not delete it
 - Offer a diff view from the card history page